Register an app as a file handler with the operating system.

 There is no DevTools support at the time of this writing, but I have filed a feature request for support to be added.

 I have added file handling support to Excalidraw, a cartoon-style drawing app.
-When you create a file with it and store it somewhere on your file system, you can open the file via a double click, or a right click and then select "Excalidraw" in the context menu.
+To test it, you first need to install Excalidraw.
+When you then create a file with it and store it somewhere on your file system, you can open the file via a double click, or a right click and then select "Excalidraw" in the context menu.
 You can check out the implementation in the source code.

 There is still a risk that users may unintentionally grant a web application access to a file by opening it.
 However, it is generally understood that opening a file allows the application it is opened with to read and/or manipulate that file.
 Therefore, a user's explicit choice to open a file in an installed application, such as via an "Open with…" context menu, can be read as a sufficient signal of trust in the application.